harshitadatra/my-app/README.md

     - Remove product from Wishlist

 ## Upcoming Feature

-  -Responsive website (E.T.A jan 2023)
+- Responsive website (E.T.A jan 2023)
-  -Add to wishlist from cart (E.T.A Jan 2023)
+- Add to wishlist from cart (E.T.A Jan 2023)
-  -payment integration (E.T.A Feb 2023)
+- payment integration (E.T.A Feb 2023)